From Sega Retro

 Departure from Sega

 Despite the critical success of numerous titles, some of which headed by Mizuguchi, Sega was still in financial turmoil even after extensive restructuring and the loss of the Dreamcast.
 Directionless merger discussions with the likes of Namco and Sammy had eventually resulted in the latter obtaining the 22% of shares formerly held by CSK in the company, ultimately becoming its largest shareholder in August 2003.
-Company-wide reorganization of staff and subsidiary companies had been planned in advance, and one of several teams to be closed by this was United Game Artists.
+Company-wide reorganization of staff and subsidiary companies had been planned, and one of several teams to be closed by this was United Game Artists.
 All of its developers were subsequently transferred to Sonic Team.

 The move meant that Mizuguchi was demoted from his head position, with Sammy dictating a shift in focus from development of loss-making global console titles to Sega's then-profitable arcade games in Japan.
 One month on from this, Mizuguchi announced his retirement from Sega whilst guesting on the October 7 edition of the Tokyo Game Lounge webcast radio programme, effective from October 10.
-He has since retrospectively cited negative changes in the company's corporate culture following Sammy's buyout of shares as a direct influence on this departure, as well as wider atmosphere shifts in the maturing 2000s gaming industry.
+He has since cited negative changes in the company's corporate culture following Sammy's buyout as a direct influence on this departure, as well as wider atmosphere shifts in the maturing 2000s gaming industry.

 With a number of other former United Game Artists personnel following him, Mizuguchi decided to move forward by pursuing a largely independent career in the industry, allowing him a greater degree of freedom.
 Alongside these former colleagues, he co-founded Q Entertainment in 2004, running the company, developing numerous other music games, and experimenting with other offshoot projects.
 After previous hints of a collaboration with Sega and spiritual successors to the title, Mizuguchi has returned to his final large-scale product for the company by remaking Rez, first through Q Entertainment in 2008, again in 2016 under new self-founded start-up Enhance Inc, and once more the following year for PC, each in a higher definition than before.
 Its most recent incarnation has added virtual reality functionality; alongside his work on Tetris Effect, these have enabled Mizuguchi to finally achieve his initial VR aims formed at Sega.